Key Takeaways

 Nationwide3.76$173105

 For our Washington general liability insurance ratings, we analyzed pricing, coverage options and customer experience across 408 industries within the state.
-Our analysis focuses on one-to-four-person businesses, which represent a large share of Washington's small business market, while weighting results for broader industry and location representation across the Puget Sound corridor, Eastern Washington agricultural communities, the Olympic Peninsula and urban centers like Spokane and Tacoma.
+Our analysis focused on one-to-four-person businesses, which represent a large share of Washington's small business market.
+We weighted results for broader industry and location representation across the Puget Sound corridor, Eastern Washington agricultural communities, the Olympic Peninsula and urban centers like Spokane and Tacoma.

-To do this, we evaluated over 20,000 business profiles, more than 2,342 customer experience data points and reviewed coverage contracts and endorsements to compare how insurers serve Washington businesses consistently across different industries and regions.
-We then rated each company across categories of affordability (50%), customer experience (30%) and coverage options and terms (20%) to form an overall rating.
+We evaluated over 20,000 business profiles and more than 2,300 customer experience data points.
+We also reviewed coverage contracts and endorsements to compare how insurers served Washington businesses across different industries and regions.
+We then rated each company across affordability (50%), customer experience (30%) and coverage options and terms (20%).
 For a detailed breakdown of the metrics, scoring methodology and pricing analysis specific to Washington, see our full methodology.

 95%